bgies/edi-laravel-package/README.md

 EDI-Laravel is a Laravel based EDI framework.
 This package can be installed in a new project or existing Laravel project.

+EDI-Laravel works by managing the EDI files, and making the necessary database entries.

+EDI Types can be fully automated, or run manually

 ### Features of EDI-Laravel
 - Can be used with ANSII X12, EDIFACT, TRADACOMS orebXML